-- Park your car further away from where you are heading so that everyone has a walk to get there - Climb stairs together rather than using escalators and lifts - Ideas to make walking more fun: - Count something as you go along e.g. birds, trees, aeroplanes, white cars - Have a race to a visible landmark give your toddler an earlier start or let him/her use a scooter or bike
+- Park your car further away from where you are heading so that everyone has a walk to get there - Climb stairs together rather than using escalators and lifts - Encourage your toddler to walk everywhere rather than confining him/her in a stroller - use reins to keep him/her safe while letting him/her walk.

+Ideas to make walking more fun:

+- Count something as you go along e.g. birds, trees, aeroplanes, white cars - Have a race to a visible landmark give your toddler an earlier start or let him/her use a scooter or bike - Visit the playground on your way to or from somewhere and allow your toddlers to run, climb and play on the equipment for 20-30 minutes - Kick piles of leaves during walks on autumn days.